nembrinj/protofablab/2023/projects/03_DEUS-EX/README.md

 - **Automating an existing system**

     DEUS-EX is a simple way to test a new system without extensive cost and worktime, using the actual system in place.
 It shows that a simple solution might as well serve as a _Proof of concept_.

+- **Ease of use & customization**
+    The documentation of DEUS-EX gives the users a quick guide to setup the system and the code is comprehensive with comments.
+Users can easily change the parameters of the 3D printed parts which enables use with different sizes of door knobs and locks.

+- **Manual Override**
+    The system allows users with a manual override mechanism which will benefit in the emergency situations.

 ## Conclusion